 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

-Looking back along the path
+Looking back along the path – it’s a really clear day – perfect conditions!

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

-Arriving at Scales Tarn – a great little spot to take a break, have a cup of tea and something to eat whilst admiring the view and getting ready to tackle the mighty Sharp Edge
+Arriving at Scales Tarn – it’s a great little spot to take a break, have a cup of tea and something to eat whilst admiring the view and getting ready to tackle the mighty Sharp Edge

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

-As it was Good Friday ( a UK public holiday) and great weather – there were plenty of people about with the intention of tackling Sharp Edge.
+There were plenty of people about with the intention of tackling Sharp Edge.

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View